mdlutowski/agile_testing_assessment/README.md

   - are there any unit tests?</br>
     - if yes: are new features being covered simultaneously?

 In a perfect world, no story/defect should be marked as done with no QA testing.
-But of course, that's not possible for only one tester. </br>
+But of course, that's not possible with only one tester. </br>
 I'd propose the following 'testing pyramid' based on the priority of QA action (from the highest): </br>
 - new features (stories) in core / vulnerable to regressions functionalities</br>
 - high priority customer issues</br>